Updated March 2026

 Charging stations:

-The cost of home charging stations paid by employers is specifically excluded from this exemption.
 If you provide compensation to employees for charging stations or related expenditures, you should seek advice to determine whether these benefits are subject to FBT.

 Plug-in hybrids: